daizuozhuo/batch-dropblock-network/README.md

 Official source code of paper https://arxiv.org/abs/1811.07130

 ## Update on 2019.1.29
-Traning scripts are released!
+Traning scripts are released.
+The best Markt1501 result is 95.3%!
 Please look at the training section of README.md.

 ## Update on 2019.1.23
 In-Shop Clothes Retrieval dataset and pretrained model are released!.
 The rank-1 result is 89.5 which is a litter bit higher than paper reported.